 Well then let me guide you through the census years and census dates.
-Knowing them can help you pinpoint specific moments in your ancestor’s live.
+Knowing them can help you pinpoint specific moments in your ancestor’s life.

 When did the first census take place?

-Although the modern day census began in 1790 actually the very first record was conducted in the early 17th century.
+Although the modern-day census began in 1790 the very first record was conducted in the early 17th century.

-The British government were interested to learn about the population that were living in the British colonies at the time.
+The British government was interested to learn about the population that was living in the British colonies at the time.

 As America grew as a nation it was therefore important for the U.S. Government to know the size of the population.

 Using this information the government would be able to plan and know how to spend money in areas such as housing, roads, recreation, etc.